Sugar used in cooking comes from either sugar cane or sugar beet

 • When heated will caramelise and provide golden brown colour to the product.

-Combined with yeast will speed the fermentation process.
+Combines with yeast will speed the fermentation process.

 • Helps aerate a mixture during the creaming method when combined with fat.